zeroheure/documentation-1/content/administration/maintain/on_premise.rst

 ==============================
-On-premise Database Management
+On-premise database management
 ==============================

-Register A Database
+Register a database
 ===================

 To register your database, you just need to enter your subscription code in the